Stewardship

 Stewardship program

-Once a conservation easement transaction is completed, the land trust shares responsibility with the landowner to ensure that the conservation values (e.g., wildlife habitat, working farms and ranches) of the property will be present for future generations.
-We use a variety of tools to establish or maintain sustainable land management practices, and work with agency and funding partners to complete restoration projects, organizing volunteer clean-ups, and more.
+Once a conservation easement transaction is completed, the land trust shares responsibility with the landowner to ensure the conservation values (e.g., wildlife habitat, working farms and ranches) of the property are present for future generations.
+Sagebrush Steppe Land Trust uses a variety of tools to establish or maintain sustainable land management practices and works with agency and funding partners to monitor conservation easements, complete restoration projects, organize volunteer clean-ups, and more.

 Monitoring Season